Aiven-Labs/nextjs-netlify/netlify-tutorial.md

 1. Install the [GitHub CLI](https://github.com/cli/cli#installation).
 1. Install the [Netlify CLI](https://docs.netlify.com/cli/get-started/).

-## Create free PostgreSQL and Redis services
+## Create free PostgreSQL and Aiven for Caching services

-Follow the instructions below to create your free Aiven for PostgreSQL and Aiven for Redis services.
+Follow the instructions below to create your free Aiven for PostgreSQL and Aiven for Caching services.
 You can read more about the Aiven free plans in the [Aiven documentation](https://docs.aiven.io/docs/platform/concepts/free-plan).

 1. Login to the [Aiven Console](https://console.aiven.io).
 1. Choose the project you want your service to be in.
 1. On the **Services** page, click **Create service**.
-1. Select the service you want to create, either **PostgreSQL** or **Redis**.
+1. Select the service you want to create, either **PostgreSQL** or **Aiven for Caching**.
 1. Select **DigitalOcean** as the cloud provider and choose the region.

     We recommend using `do-nyc` in the North America region to minimise latency, as this region will be closest to where the Netlify free plan deploys its functions.
 However, the Aiven free plans are currently available in the following regions and you can pick whichever you like: